NativeScript/docs-v7/docs/core-concepts/navigation-extended.md

 # Navigation Examples

+The main goal of the following article is to demonstrate some good practices for creating nested navigation structure.
+The article does not aim to be a strict guide, but will help you to understand how you could create complex navigation structures while using forward (e.g., frames or outlets) & lateral navigation (e.g., drawers, tab views, etc.).
+In each of the article sections, you can find visual guides along with corresponding Playground demos.

-## Nesting Simple Forward Navigation (1)
+## Nesting Simple Forward Navigation

 {% nativescript %}
 ![nested-forward-navigation](../img/navigation-extended/navigation-examples-page-1.png?raw=true)

-Example for nesting simple forward navigation: a `Frame` in a layout, for example to show an advertisment banner on top/bottom.
+Nesting simple forward navigation: a `Frame` in a layout, for example to show an advertisment banner on top/bottom (static place).

 ```
 GridLayout